RatanShreshtha/RatanShreshtha/content/posts/youtube-educational-channels.md

 - [**Vsauce**](https://www.youtube.com/channel/UC6nSFpj9HTCZ5t-N3Rm3-HA) is a YouTube channel brand created by internet personality Michael Stevens.
 The channels feature videos relating to various scientific, psychological, mathematical, and philosophical topics, as well as gaming, technology, culture, and other topics of general interest.

-And if you think there are more YouTube channels that everyone should follow then please tell them about in comment section below.
+And if you think there are more YouTube channels that everyone should follow then please tell them about in the comment section below.